Chidozieokoye/osticket-prereqs/README.md

 <img src="https://i.imgur.com/qN7NBiJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When installing osTicket on Windows, you need a web server to handle requests.
-Windows comes with IIS (Internet Information Services), which is a built-in web server used for hosting websites and applications.
-However, since IIS does not natively support PHP, we need to enable CGI (Common Gateway Interface) to allow IIS to execute PHP scripts.
-Since osTicket is a PHP-based ticketing system, it cannot run directly on IIS without an interpreter.
-The CGI module (specifically FastCGI in modern versions of IIS) enables PHP scripts to execute efficiently.
-PHP in the other hand is a server-side scripting language used to create dynamic web applications. osTicket is built using PHP, meaning IIS needs a way to execute PHP scripts when users interact with the system.
+In this step, IIS (Internet Information Services), which is Windows' built-in web server, is installed and configured with CGI (Common Gateway Interface) to enable support for executing PHP scripts.
+Since IIS does not natively process PHP, enabling CGI (specifically FastCGI) allows IIS to interpret and run PHP-based applications like osTicket, ensuring proper communication between the web server and the PHP interpreter.
 </p>
 <br />